 *If detective are unsure or feel they can’t obtain a good, solid fingerprint, or other trace evidence, they should submit the weapon to the fingerprint lab for processing.

 3. Firearms should be stored in paper-based packaging—cardboard box, manilla envelop, etc. Never in plastic!
 If a firearm is to be shipped it should be securely packaged inside a appropriately labeled cardboard box.

 NOTE: If a firearm is located in water it must be packaged in the same water from where it was found.
 The laboratory will handle testing from that point forward.

 4. Bullets.
 Never mark or deface a bullet, and never handle with bare hands.
 To avoid corrosion and other moisture-related issues never package bullets in plastic or glass containers.
 Always store or ship in paper-type packaging.

 5. Bullets found embedded in an object—wood, drywall, etc. Do not “dig out” the bullet.
 If possible, submit the entire item.
 If it’s not possible to submit the entire article (door frame, tree stump, living room wall, etc.) remove or cut away the portion of the article containing the bullet and retain.

 6. When removing a bullet from a body during autopsy, care should be taken to not alter the bullet in any way.
 Pathologists should use fingers or rubber-tipped forceps during the process.
 Never an instrument with sharp edges.
 X-rays of the body should be taken prior bullet removal.

 Finally, as always, a little common sense goes a long way.
-Have the heroes of your stories use it whenever possible.
+The heroes of your stories should use it whenever possible.
 For example, it’s practically impossible to determine caliber and weapon brand/type merely by looking at a gunshot wound.
-To have the hero of your story say otherwise tosses his common sense, expertise, and experience out of the window.
+To have the hero of your story say otherwise tosses his common sense, expertise, and experience out the window.